-Being located in the fastest growth region of Southeast Asia, our exciting Action Learning projects are truly immersive as our students travel to our corporate hosts to work on-site with them on their projects.
+Imagine being out of the classroom and getting your hands dirty in a real-life business case anywhere from Cambodia to Greater China!
+Being located in the fastest growth region of Southeast Asia, our exciting AL projects are truly immersive, as our students have opportunities to travel to our corporate hosts to work on-site with them on their projects.

-United States of America
+- Americas – Chile, Colombia, Mexico, Puerto Rico, United States of America

 THE CYCLE OF LEARNING IN ACTION

-ASB students rotate between spending time in the classroom learning the latest theoretical tools and frameworks taught by our MIT Sloan and resident faculty, and onsite at the host company’s premises across Asia.
+ASB students rotate between spending time in the classroom learning the latest theoretical tools and frameworks taught by our MIT Sloan and resident faculty, and on-site at the host partner’s premises across Asia.
 Students work in diverse teams, supervised by our faculty and business coaches.

 Extensive Faculty Engagement